Applying for extra funding?

 Top tips for a successful and quick outcome:

 - Take time to prepare all of the documents that you will need to include with your application.
-There will be a list of required documents provided with the application, click here to read the Funding Application support document.
+There will be a list of required documents provided with the application - you can find out more in the Funding Application support document (PDF, 117 kB) .
 Documents you may need are:

 - Bank statements for ALL accounts

 - Tenancy agreement

 - Award letter (if you receive funding for your studies)